-- 1. Cut back the longitudinal stiffener plate creating the desired transition radius.
-The cut must be made far enough away from the transverse stiffener/connection plate so that a 1/4 inch web gap results.
+- 1. Cut back the longitudinal stiffener plate, creating the desired transition radius.
+The cut must be made far enough away from the transverse stiffener/connection plate so that a l_4 -inch web gap results.
 The radius for the transition can be installed through a couple different processes: - a.
 Drill vertically through the longitudinal stiffener plate with an annular cutter and magnetic-based drill.
 Place the annular cutter almost in contact with the web plate such that it drills through the longitudinal welds.
 Then use a cutting wheel on an angle grinder, portable band saw, or a reciprocating saw to cut in from the outside edge of the stiffener tangentially intersecting the drilled hole at the back edge.
 Next, cut parallel with the web plate toward the intersection until the end of the stiffener plate is cut free from the web.
-Caution: tie off the mag-based drill to the girder using sturdy clamps and chain/rope in the event of power loss.
+Caution: Tie off the mag-based drill to the girder using sturdy clamps and chain/rope.
+In the event of power loss, this will help prevent injury or damage to equipment.
+Note: Carbide-tip annular cutters are recommended when the cut penetrates welds or heat-affected zones. - b.
+Torch cut the longitudinal stiffener plate following the desired radius, going from the outside edge of the stiffener toward the web plate, and then parallel with the web plate toward the intersection until the end of the stiffener plate is cut free from the web.
+Grinding wheels with an angle grinder should then be used to smooth the burned edge and remove the brittle martensitic layer that forms.
+Note: Only qualified personnel should attempt this process since significant damage to the web plate can result with inexperience or carelessness.